eray-kurtulus/xyz-internship/README.md

+This README is obsolete, see the wiki of this repository.

+***
 ## 0. Introduction
 This README explains the work I have done on my first internship at XYZ Technology.
 Author: Eray Kurtuluş